mszegedy/plea/story/ch-6.md

 Tosha, meanwhile, started to form a worrying picture.
 "Uh.
 Guys.
 Vasilisa and Artemis are out there.
 Could it be one of theirs?
 One of their spirits?"

 This immediately inspired Alexey, ever the pathological pessimist, to begin contemplating horrible fates for his friends.
-He resisted.
+He tried to resist.
 "It could," he said.
 "But, I don't know how likely it is.
 I dunno, I'm predisposed to worry about my friends a lot, so, maybe I'm overrating its likelihood?
 But it's the only thing that really makes sense, and that's really concerning.
 I dunno, I dunno.
 I shouldn't be allowed an opinion here.
 Sofia, thoughts?
 Are they in danger?"

 "Well, I could just ask," said Sofia.
 "But if they are, what would we do about it?"